MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ## Deploy Remote Assist (for IT Admins)

-### What are the technical requirements for installing Dynamics 365 Remote Assist?
+### What are the technical requirements for deploying Dynamics 365 Remote Assist?

 Learn about the technical requirements [here](requirements.md).

-### Can I use Dynamics 365 Remote Assist to collaborate with a Teams user outside my tenant, or vice versa?
+### Can I use Dynamics 365 Remote Assist to collaborate with a Microsoft Teams user outside my tenant, or vice versa?

 Yes.
 Learn how to [set up  multi-tenant company deployments](multi-tenant-deployment.md) or [enable vendors and contractors to use Remote Assist](vendor-use-ra).